holon-platform/holon-datastore-mongo/README.md

-# Holon platform MongoDB Datastore
+# Holon platform MongoDB Datastore module

 This is the reference __MongoDB__ implementation of the [Holon Platform](https://holon-platform.com) `Datastore` API, using the [MongoDB Java driver](https://mongodb.github.io/mongo-java-driver) for data access and manipulation.